Atralane/AAPB2/app/views/special_collections/kopn-open.md

-# KOPN Freeform Community Radio in the Era of the 1/4 Inch Tape Reel, 1973 - 1991
+# The 1/4 Inch Tape Reel at KOPN Community Radio, 1973 - 1991

 ## Thumbnail